Motor City Machine Guns: All Elite Wrestling (2022)

-On the August 24th edition of AEW Dynamite, Sonjay Dutt announced that Jay Lethal would team with The Motor City Machine Guns at the All Out PPV, where they would take on Wardlow and FTR in a six-man tag-team match, with Sabin and Shelley set to make their All Elite Wrestling debut.
+On the August 24, 2022, episode of Dynamite, Sonjay Dutt announced that Jay Lethal would team with the Motor City Machine Guns at the All Out PPV, where they would take on Wardlow and FTR in a six-man tag-team match, with Sabin and Shelley set to make their All Elite Wrestling debut.
 At the event, Wardlow and FTR would win the match, with assistance from Samoa Joe, who attacked Satnam Singh early in the match.